Ecwid/ecwid-api-docs/includes/_combinations.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-402 | The "Product Combinations" feature is not available on the merchant plan 404 | The combination is not found
+402 | The "Product Variations" feature is not available on the merchant plan 404 | The variation is not found
-500 | Cannot remove the combination because of an error on the server
+500 | Cannot remove the variation because of an error on the server

-### Delete all product combinations
+### Delete all product variations

-Delete all product combinations of a product in an Ecwid store.
+Delete all product variations of a product in an Ecwid store.

 > Request example